rueckstiess/mtools/tutorials/mplotqueries.md

 The first two blocks were already there before we even clicked in the plot.
 The first block shows you an overview of the groups and the number of points that each contains.
 The second block is just a remainder that you can use the numeric keys to toggle individual plots on and off.
 Go and try it out: The keys [1-9] toggle the first 9 groups of a plot from visible to invisible and vice versa.
 The 0 key toggles all plots.
 Make sure that the focus is on the plot window, and not on the shell, or this won't work.

 The line that appeared after we clicked on one of the outliers is the one below that. mplotqueries outputs the exact log line that matches the point in the graph.
 Here we can see that this particular event was a "getmore" that returned close to 140,000 documents and took about 70 seconds.

+## Advanced features

+The earlier versions of `mplotqueries` only had one type of plot: the one we used above, called a "duration" plot, because it plots the durations of log lines.
+Since then, mplotqueries has grown and now supports a number of different plot types as well as some other features, like grouping and multi-file plotting.
+When making the tool more general and adding more features, it was always a focus to keep the basic usage as easy as it was at the beginning.
+The idea was to develop a more abstract, general model, but keep the existing behavior as a "special case", which would plot a simple "duration" plot by default if no other options were specified.
+Since you are now quite familiar with the basic usage of `mplotqueries`, it's time to move to the more advanced features.

+### Plot Types

+`mplotqueries` can plot a number of different plot types, which can be selected by the `--type` command line parameter.
+If no type is specified, a `duration` plot is selected by default.
+This is why we didn't have to worry about it in the examples above.
+Currently, there are 3 basic plot types: `duration`, `event`, and `range`.
+Those three types represent different styles of plotting information.
+The `duration` plot prints dots on a 2D graph, where the x-axis is the date and time and the y-axis is the duration of the plotted line.
+This implies that a `duration` plot can only plot timed operations that have a duration.
+The `event` plot doesn't have that requirement.
+It can plot any event in the log file, with or without duration, and it does so with a vertical line at the respective time the event happened.
+Plotting a whole log file as an `event` plot doesn't make much sense, you probably wouldn't be able to see individual lines anymore because there are so many.
+The idea behind the `event` plot is to filter out certain events, with `grep` or `mlogfilter`, and to only plot these few events.
+Let's look at an example:

 ## To Be Continued...